pace-neutrons/Horace/documentation/user_docs/docs/manual/Symmetrising_etc.rst

    achieve this is to put the routine into current Matlab working folder -- the folder from which you run the symmetrisation.
-If this routine uses some additional user functions, located elsewhere on a custom user path, these routines have to be intialised by the user routine.
+If this routine uses some additional user functions, located elsewhere on a custom user path, these routines have to be initialised by the user routine.
 This can be achieved by the following piece of code added to the beginning of your custom symmetrisation routine: